 The data collected consisted mainly of previous reports (sources of potential materials), geological maps, morphosedimentary zones maps, and borehole and test pits data.
 A review of existing data in the areas understudy led to the collection and compilation of available geotechnical and geomorphological data.
 The initial data included those provided by the Client (articles, previous MTQ studies, SDBJ, etc.), public databases such as SIGEOM, GESTIM and the Hydro-Québec database (Cherloc).
+Data was also obtained from the Centre for northern studies (CEN) at Université Laval and from the Direction générale de l'Abitibi-Témiscamingue at the MTQ.

-It should be noted that, during the Study, the proposed roadway of La Grande to Whapmagoostui/Kuujjuarapik was moved to the feasibility stage and thus led to a preliminary field campaign to survey all identified sites, and to manually collect soil and rock samples as well as a drilling rig that was carried out for the 6 selected potential quarry sites.
+It should be noted that, during the Study, the proposed roadway of La Grande to Whapmagoostui/Kuujjuarapik was moved to the feasibility stage and thus led to a preliminary field campaign to survey identified sites, and to manually collect soil and rock samples as well as a drilling rig that was carried out for the 6 selected potential quarry sites.
 The drilling data collected was analyzed and integrated into the Study's Geographic Information System (GIS).